goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/4-variables/_index.md

 </body>
 ```

-> **Tip**
->
+{{% notice tip %}}
-> If by now you think: There has to be a smarter way to change content in files…​ you are absolutely right.
+If by now you think: There has to be a smarter way to change content in files…​ you are absolutely right.
 This lab was done to introduce variables, you are about to learn about templates in one of the next chapters.
+{{% /notice %}}

 ## Ansible Facts